Configuration Overview

 4 minute read

-The v3 configuration structure is a graph consisting of four types of nodes, the links between them, and the data handled by the pipeline:
+The configuration structure is a graph consisting of three types of nodes, the links between them, and the data handled by the pipeline:

-The Visual Builder opens with Edit Mode off.
+The pipeline builder opens with Edit Mode off.
 Turn it on to build a pipeline.

 You can filters by name the Sources, Processors and Destinations to view only the connections between the selected objects.
 Note this changes the view only, not the pipeline configuration.